JaiCantCode/My2DGame/README.md

 This is a game I was working on the is NOT finished

 ## Brief Description
 I was working on it locally and decided to put in on my github.
 I havent worked on it in a bit because I got busy and bored.
-I also got way too caught up with the graphics and the sprites so it caused me to get discouraged.